From classic river races to historic relays, discover Philadelphia’s storied and festive year-round sporting events.

 Uniting 22 regattas held on the Schuylkill River, the Philadelphia Classic Regatta Series includes three of the largest regattas in the United States: Stotesbury Cup Regatta with 5,500 competitors, Head of the Schuylkill Regatta with 5,100 participants and the Philadelphia Scholastic Rowing Association Championship with 2,500.
 Annually March through November.

-For years, runners have been taking to the streets of Philadelphia to run this fast, flat course that is known as one of the country’s premier half-marathons.
+Dating back to 1978 and operated as the Rock ‘n’ Roll Philadelphia Half Marathon from 2010 until 2020, runners have been taking to the streets of Philadelphia to run this fast, flat course that is known as one of the country’s premier half-marathons.
 Annually in September.

 Twenty paddlers move in unison, combining strength with teamwork in a boat whose elaborate design originates in ancient China.
 Dragon Boat Racing is a great sport for people of all ages and abilities.
 Annually in October.